Have a question?

 Have a question about this product?
 Please feel free to contact us, we will be happy to help you!

-The Grass House with Leaf 16 cm is a natural-looking hideout for small rodents that enjoy sheltered spots, nesting, and playfully exploring their enclosure.
-Thanks to its woven grass structure, this house fits beautifully into a natural setting, such as a hamster enclosure, gerbilarium, or mouse enclosure.
+The Trixie Grass House with Leaf 16 cm is a natural hideout for small rodents who enjoy sheltered spots, nesting, exploring, and using their enclosure in a playful way.
+Thanks to the woven grass structure, this house fits beautifully into a natural setting, such as a hamster enclosure, gerbilarium, or mouse enclosure.

 ✔ Compact size for small rodents